Sparkasse Logo

 Sparkasse Symbol

-The palette has always been monochrome and consisted of white with black (formerly) or red (now).
+The palette has always been monochrome, consisting of white and black (formerly) or white and red (now).
 The latter has a shade of HKS 13.
 In 2007, the management officially registered it with the patent office as a single color for the emblems of all national Sparkasse services.